ohadch/ohad-dev-blog/content/posts/scheduling-api-requests-with-prefect-part-2.md

 ## Conclusion

-That wraps up this post and the series.

-We have learned how to schedule our flow to run every day at 9:00 AM, and we have learned how to use the Prefect UI to monitor our flow runs and artifacts.
+In summary, we've come to the end of this post and our entire series.
+In these articles, we've covered how to set up workflows to run daily at 9:00 AM and how to use the Prefect UI to keep an eye on these workflows and their results.

-I hope you have enjoyed this series, and that you have learned something new.
-I would love to hear your thoughts and feedback, so feel free to reach out to me on [Twitter](https://twitter.com/ohadchaet).
+If you followed along, you now know how to create, deploy, and schedule Prefect flows for automated runs.
+I hope you found this series useful and enjoyable.
+Please share your thoughts and feedback with me on [Twitter](https://twitter.com/ohadchaet).

-Thanks for reading, and see you next time!
+Thank you for reading, and stay tuned for more content in the future!